ProGamerGov/neural-style-pt/INSTALL.md

 ### pip:

-If you wish to install neural-style-pt as a pip package, then use the following command:
+As per the neural-style-pt PyPI page: https://pypi.org/project/neural-style/, you can install neural-style-pt as a pip package with the following command:

 ```
 # in a terminal, run the command